The Spirit of Medieval Philosophy

 it offers an escape from the perennial “contradictions of the philosophers” [27|30].

-he sought was not faith through understanding, but understanding through faith.
+was not faith through understanding, but understanding through faith.
+Faith is

-Faith is the way to understanding – it is the (potentially successful) search
+the way to understanding – it is the (potentially successful) search for

 [30|34-5].
 Still, faith has never been and should never be treated as a higher